The Best Car Insurance in Mississippi

 Does not offer accident forgiveness, new car replacement, gap insurance, deductible modification and better car replacement

-State Farm has one of the best car insurance policies for people who have a poor driving record.
-Its average annual cost is $1,254, and it has a claims rating of 4 out of 5 while it’s rated 4.5 out of 5 for user satisfaction.
+State Farm has one of the best car insurance policies for people with poor driving records at roughly $1,254 annually.
+It has a claims rating of 4 out of 5 and 4.5 out of 5 for user satisfaction.

 The company offers the following coverages:

-- Travel costs reimbursement: If your vehicle gets damaged in an accident, the company covers the cost of rental car or other transportation costs.
+- Travel Costs Reimbursement: If your vehicle is damaged in an accident, the company covers the cost of a rental car or other transportation costs.

 Best Car Insurance in Mississippi for a Military Background

-MoneyGeek’s research shows that USAA is the best car insurance company in Mississippi for veterans and people who have a military background.
-It has a MoneyGeek score of 4.9 out of 5.
+MoneyGeek’s analysis shows that USAA is the best insurance provider in Mississippi for veterans and people with a military background.
+It has a MoneyGeek score of 97 out of 100.

-A minimum coverage policy with this company costs an average of $296 per year, while it charges an average of $888 every year to military drivers with an at-fault accident on their record should expect to pay an average of $888 per year for the same policy.
+A minimum coverage policy with USAA costs an average of $296 per year.
+But military drivers with an at-fault accident on their record should expect to pay an average of $888 per year for the same policy.